citynetwork/docs/docs/howto/kubernetes/gardener/kubectl.md

     When the new CA bundle is ready, you should remove the existing one by clicking the red *Remove old CA bundle* button.
     When you click that button, the existing kubeconfig will stop working.
+    The old CA bundle removal process may take up to ten minutes.

     ![Removing the old CA bundle](assets/kubeconfig_cert_rotate_04.png)

     It is now time to create a new certificate-based kubeconfig, which will be based on the new CA bundle.
-    This time click the *Back* button, or the CA bundle creation process will start over.
+    This time, click the *Back* button, or the CA bundle creation process will start over.

     ![Time to create a fresh certificate-based kubeconfig file](assets/kubeconfig_cert_rotate_05.png)